 “We have three main problems in this house,” he said.
 “The first is that it’s very cold, largely because it’s an old house and the insulation and draught-proofing is very poor.
 The second is that most of the flooring is damaged, stained or frayed.
 And the third problem makes it very difficult for us to do anything about it all.”

 So what is that third problem?
 “We are tenants, we don’t own the house,” Jim explained.
 “The landlords will replace or repair things that are broken, but they won’t do it until things are absolutely on their last legs.
-As an example, they don’t consider two fag burns in the middle of the bathroom lino as good enough reason to replace it.”
+As an example, they don’t consider two cigarette burns in the middle of the bathroom lino as good enough reason to replace it.”

 Investing in Someone Else’s’ Property